P-Cron/fyp/README.md

 ## Example Usage

 To create a vehicle profile, a CSV file of vehicle data is needed as input.
 This CSV file is converted to a Pandas Dataframe.
-The 'PIDs required' section details what PIDs must be collected, and what the columns must be named in the CSV file.
+Some PIDs may need to added manually in the vehicle data collection application being used.
+The PIDs and the names required are specified in the 'PIDs Required' section.

 Create the vehicle profile
 ```